dlimeb/dieterlimeback/site/pilot-program.md

 Hello friend,

-If you're reading this it's because I feel you might be interested in -- or can help with! -- something new I'm diving into.
+If you're reading this it's because you're awesome and I feel you might be interested in -- or can help with! -- something new I'm diving into.

 As you may know, last year I took steps to bootstrap a new phase of my career and began investigating coaching.
 While some form of coaching has been in my leadership skillset for years, I wanted to level up more formally, so I took an extensive training course with [CTI](https://coactive.com/), the largest and most established professional coach training organization in the world.
 I am now embarking upon a more rigorous certification process, and as part of that I am looking for an initial cohort of clients.
 I have **5 spaces remaining** for a 4 month program starting in March.